ghost-coin/ghost-legacy/contrib/genesis-nodejs/README.md

 ## Genesis-nodejs
-This is a simple script mainly to help setup a new network based on Particl codebase.
+This is a simple script mainly to help setup a new network based on Ghost codebase.

 ## How to setup config.json
 - Run createpayoutaddrs.js,this will give you a array of newly generated addresses from daemon.